 This was not the only misnomer of this nature.
 It also happened (at least) to Aloe succotrina, thought for a time to have originated from another island, Socotra.

 Thus human knowledge grows from persevering with continual corrections and reviews to counter human error, counting on repetitions not falling foul of misleading contingencies and event probabilities.
-Our history is a litany of human frailty and ignorance, interspersed with achievement.
-But that is what we have, what we work with, who we are (Bean and Johns, 2005; Manning, 2007; Wikipedia; www.plantzafrica.com).
+Our history is a litany of human frailty and ignorance, interspersed with breakthrough and achievement.
+That is what we have, what we work with, who we are (Manning, 2007; Bean and Johns, 2005; iNaturalist; Wikipedia; www.plantzafrica.com).